-The rules for the ninth National Online Recruitment Awards are as follows.
+The rules for the 24th National Online Recruitment Awards are as follows.

 The categories for which public nominations have been invited are:

-1. Best General Job Board – definition – A purely online job board, advertising vacancies across a wide range of disciplines throughout the UK.
+1. Best Generalist Job Board – definition – A purely online job board, advertising vacancies across a wide range of disciplines throughout the UK.
 These sites must operate independently of recruitment firms or publications.
+Aggregators and wider career sites can be considered in this category.

 2. Best Specialist Job Board – definition – A purely online job board, advertising vacancies within a defined range of disciplines.
 These sites must operate independently of recruitment firms or publications. *

-3. Best Regional Job Board – A purely online job board, advertising vacancies within a defined region or geographical area.
+3. Best Regional Job Board – A purely online job board, advertising vacancies within a defined region or geographical area withing the United Kingdom and Northern Ireland.
 These sites must operate independently of recruitment firms or publications.

-4. Best National Recruitment Agency Website – The website of a recognised recruitment firm which has more than 3 branches.
+5. Best Large Recruitment Agency – The website of a recognised multisite major recruitment firm which has more than 3 branches.
 N.B.
 The size of an agency may be assessed on different criteria, dependant upon circumstances.

-5. Best Small Recruitment Agency Website – The website of a recognised recruitment firm which has 3 branches or less.
+6. Best Small Recruitment Agency – The website of a recognised recruitment firm which has 3 branches or less.
 N.B.
-The size of an agency may be assessed on different criteria, dependant upon circumstances.
+The size of an agency may be assessed on different criteria, dependent upon circumstances.*

-6. Best Major Employer’s Website – The recruitment section of a website for a major employer, with over 250 employees.
+7. Best Major Employer – The recruitment section of a website for a major employer, with over 500 employees.

-7. Best Small Employer’s Website – The recruitment section of a website for a small employer.
-Not a PLC, and having less than 250 employees.
+8. Best Employer (under 500 employees) – The recruitment section of a website for a small or SME employer.
+Not a PLC, and having less than 500 employees.

-8. Best Online Recruitment by a Consumer Publication – The recruitment section of a website of a consumer publication such as a newspaper, magazine or similar.
+9. Best Online Publication – The recruitment section of a consumer or trade publication such as a newspaper, magazine or similar.

 10. Best Employment Advice Website – A website (or defined section of a website) whose principal purpose is to provide career and employment advice to candidates.

 12. Best Innovation in Online Recruitment – This category will recognise sites which have developed new methods of improving the online recruitment experience for job seekers, recruiters and employers.
-This could include social media sites, be a technical development or simply a new twist in what facilities are available to candidates.
+This could include social media sites, be a technical development or simply a new twist in what facilities are made available to candidates.
+This can also include services which are not normally visible to jobseekers, but still deliver benefits to candidates.

 Anyone can nominate any sites they choose, and give their reasons for nominating.
-These nominations will be considered by AlljobsUK.com and a panel of independent industry experts, and reduced to a shortlist of 5 nominations for each of these categories (*8 finalists for category 2).
+These nominations will be considered by a panel of independent industry experts, and reduced to a shortlist of 5 to 8 Finalists for each of these categories.
 You may nominate a website, or websites, for each award category by clicking HERE.
-Nominations close on 19th September and the finalists will be announced on 30th September.
-Award winners will be announced on Thursday 5th November.
+Nominations close on 6th September and the finalists will be announced on 10th October.
+Award winners will be announced on Wednesday 6th November.

 The criteria to be used in judging will include: